Prevent Identity Theft

 • Be arrested for crimes they didn't commit.

-To help prevent identity theft:
+The following practices are essential to help prevent identity theft:

 • Protect others' information as if it were your own.